 In weekdays the superstar relaxes in his small hometown outside Rio, this brings us a step closer, sometimes with a game of football in the local makeshift field, a patch of sunbaked dirt really, which everyone including kids plays together barefoot under the sun.
 Imagine Messi now risking his multimillion legs in this way.

-He had famously crooked legs, a team physician had him wear appendages of some sort - but when back home, he would take these off and go visit his witch doctor for a cure, an old woman.
-This superstition is later shown to be rampant among players and press, indicative of a broader worldview.
+He had famously crooked legs, a team physician had him wear appendages of some sort - but back home, he would take them off and go visit his witch doctor for a cure, an old woman.
+Superstition is later shown to be rampant among players and press, indicative of a broader facet of life.

 And of course the violence in the field, the game as war.
 There's something about football which cannot be explained any other way, other sports have a faster pace and are at least as athletic.
 It is more than about release, it is release in the scope that football affords.
 Brazil is the ideal place to make this clear.
 A football stadium is comparatively huge, even more so in Brazil, the field is a battlefield, the very structure erected around a ball being kicked invokes the narrative and reaction.